Why do we seem to "fall apart" when we discover our multiplicity?

 Internal Chaos/Lack of Role-Models for Functional Multiplicity

-Multiples don't have an built-in owners manual and no role models for internal community.
-Well, we do but we haven't figured out that they're everywhere.
+Multiples don't have a built-in owners manual and no role models for internal community.
+(Well, we do but we haven't figured out that they're everywhere.)

 Role models?
 Any group that gets along in a respectful, compassionate, thoughtful manner will do.
 Group at a non-profit, the library, a business, etc.

-But many of us don't have great examples of good external communities to model our internal community after either… :/ We Crisses like to think of a Star Trek spaceship crew as our "model" for pretty good group interaction.
+But many of us don't have great examples of good external communities to model our internal community after either?

 Then there's the PTSD.
 PTSD has some stealth built in.
 It doesn't happen immediately after trauma.
-It kinda "cooks in" — when the brain realizes that a trauma hasn't been processed into long-term memory, or when something triggers a reminder of the trauma that was never "put away" in long-term memory in the first place, the brain tries to make it surface so you can "take care of it" — but it becomes a feedback loop rather than getting it processed it just keeps coming back up (intrusive thoughts, flashbacks, insomnia, etc.) until something breaks the cycle.
+It kinda "cooks in" ? when the brain realizes that a trauma hasn't been processed into long-term memory, or when something triggers a reminder of the trauma that was never "put away" in long-term memory in the first place, the brain tries to make it surface so you can "take care of it."
+Only this memory (or these memories in the case of C-PTSD) has a quality to it or is so incomprehensible that the brain can't figure out how to file it.
+Since this memory can't be processed, every time it's triggered it becomes a feedback loop rather than getting filed in long-term storage.
+It just keeps coming back up (intrusive thoughts, flashbacks, insomnia, etc.) until something breaks the cycle.

 The Need to Walk in Their Shoes